GarethChandler/IAT-backend-Gareth/README.md

 ```

 ### Component 3
 The frontend uses axios to fetch data from Express.
 This will display the courses on the home page.
-Course data is passed through with useState to the details page and modules react component.
+Course data is passed through with useState() to the 'details' page and the 'modules' react component.

 ### Component 4
-Caching
+**Caching**
 Report on how would you Implement caching strategies to handle a large number of courses efficiently.
 HTTP caching to cache responses and remove need to request the abckend server agian
 Content delivery Networks to cache the course images and CSS closer to the users location.This will reduce latency and offload traffic from the original server.